CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark with Diverse Challenges: CMDAR benchmark

-\textbf{Audio Pipeline.} Based on the above corpus, we design a five-step pipeline: \textbf{(i) Information Preparation.} We apply FunASR for speech recognition and use Gemini-2.5-pro and Qwen2.5-VL to generate multimodal descriptions, laying the foundation for question construction. \textbf{(ii) Framework Construction.} Domain experts are invited to design question types and categories, and to select complex, dynamic scenarios that sufficiently challenge large audio language models (LALMs). \textbf{(iii) Content Generation.} Gemini-2.5-pro is used to automatically generate QA pairs, with task-specific prompts tailored for each task type to encourage diversity.
-For multi-audio QA, special attention is paid to combining independent audio clips with shared contextual information. \textbf{(iv) Human-designed screening.} Experts refine and annotate the QA pairs, producing complete metadata including identifiers, timestamps, questions, and answers.
-Rigorous quality control criteria are applied to remove invalid or irrelevant QA pairs, ensuring that all questions focus on audio content.
-More screening criteria are provided in the Appendix~\ref{Manual Screening Criteria}. \textbf{(v) Distractor generation.} Large language models are used to generate distractor options.
-Each single-choice question contains four options, while in multiple-choice questions, distractors are evenly distributed between information from independent and shared audio clips.
-The final benchmark is output in a standardized JSON format.
+\textbf{Audio Pipeline.} Based on the above corpus, we design a three-step pipeline: \textbf{\emph{i)} Information Preparation.} We apply FunASR\footnote{\url{https://github.com/modelscope/FunASR}} for speech recognition and use Gemini-2.5-pro and Qwen2.5-VL to generate multimodal descriptions, laying the foundation for question construction. \textbf{\emph{ii)} Framework Construction.} Domain experts are invited to design question types and categories, and to select complex, dynamic scenarios that sufficiently challenge LALMs. \textbf{\emph{iii)} Content and Distractor Option Generation.} We use Gemini-2.5-pro to automatically generate question-answer pairs and distractor options.
+For multi-audio Q\&A, we focus on combining independent audio segments with shared contextual information, while distractor options for multiple-choice questions were evenly distributed among the information from independent audio segments and shared audio segments.

-\textbf{Data Quality Assurance.} We implement multiple traceable steps to ensure high-quality data: \textbf{(i) Expert Annotation Filtering.} Manually screening each sample to remove invalid, low-quality, harmful, or irrelevant ones to enhance data purity.
-Cross-checking by multiple annotators is employed to avoid subjective bias. \textbf{(ii) Re-annotation.} Manually correcting original annotation errors and standardizing annotation criteria to improve label accuracy. \textbf{(iii) Secondary Review.} Conducting a second screening according to data screening standards to ensure no omissions and no systematic biases. \textbf{(iv) Category Balancing.} Ensuring a balanced distribution of question categories to improve the quality of the test benchmark.
-If category imbalance occurs, returning to the audio process for category completion and iterating until balance is achieved.
+\textbf{Data Quality Assurance.} We implement multiple traceable steps to ensure high-quality data: \textbf{\emph{i)} Expert Annotation Filtering.} Experts refine and annotate the Q\&A pairs, generating complete metadata including identifiers, timestamps, questions, and answers.
+We use strict standards to manually screen for invalid, low-quality, harmful, or irrelevant samples, ensuring that all issues revolve around the audio content.
+More screening criteria are provided in the Appendix~\ref{Manual Screening Criteria}. \textbf{\emph{ii)} Secondary Review.} Conducting a second screening according to data screening standards to ensure no omissions and no systematic biases. \textbf{\emph{iii)} Category Balancing.} Ensuring a balanced distribution of question categories to improve the quality of the test benchmark.
+If not, returning to Step2 until balance is achieved.